 Self Visa Credit Card features

-The Self Visa Credit Card offers a number of unique features and perks that make it especially useful for anyone looking to build or rebuild credit.
-Some of the card’s biggest highlights include:
+The Self Visa Credit Card offers a number of features and perks that make it especially useful for anyone looking to build or rebuild credit.
+Some of the its biggest highlights include the following:

 You can build your deposit over time

 Unlike other secured credit cards, which typically require you to put up a security deposit of $200 or more up front before you can use them, the Self Visa Credit Card uses the money that’s already in your Self Credit Builder Account to secure your line of credit.

 When you open a Self Credit Builder Account, you can pick the monthly commitment that works for you and build up your security deposit over several months instead of having to come up with hundreds of dollars in one lump sum.